 5. The Forte Foundation Fellowship

-This fellowship is awarded by the Forté Foundation to exceptional women pursuing an MBA in a Canadian university.
+This award by the Forté Foundation fellowship to exceptional women pursuing an MBA in a Canadian university.
 The award amount is up to CAD 25,000.

 Canada is a popular destination for MBA graduates, offering many job opportunities across various industries.
 The job market for MBA graduates in Canada is highly competitive, but the country's strong economy and vibrant business culture create a demand for skilled and knowledgeable professionals.